wmurphyrd/aframe-physics-extras/README.md

 Make entities settle down and be still after physics collisions.
 Very useful for zero-gravity user interfaces to keep entities from floating away.
-Also can help performance as sleeping bodies handled efficiently by the physics simulation.
+Also can help performance as sleeping bodies are handled efficiently by the physics simulation.

 ### API